It’s that most wonderful time of the year again!

 I love how an advent study turns my heart to Jesus, not to the to-do lists and trappings of Christmas–though I do love me some Christmas trappings!
 From the decorations, to the tree, to the festive activities, to the gift-giving and wrapping, to all the yummy goodies made together amidst Christmas music and kitchen antics…what’s not to love?

-Advent is celebrated in various ways.
+Advent is that anticipation leading up to Christmas and it’s celebrated in various ways.

 The traditional advent celebration is a four week period beginning four Sundays before Christmas.
 This year Advent started on November 27.
 A candle is lit for each of the four Sundays, representing hope, joy, peace, and love (not all follow that particular order).
 Some people add a fifth candle, Christ’s candle, for Christmas Day.
 Some will skip the candles and just study the themes.